 2. Decide where you’d like to study

 Chances are that you’ve already thought about a specific place where you would like to move and study.
-Even if you don’t know where to start from, you might want to do some research, checking countries and cities that have the most or all the desired traits, whether it’s the type of study programme, the facilities, the transport, living cost, or weather.
+Even if you don’t know where to start from, you might want to do some research, checking countries, universities, and cities that have the most or all the desired traits, whether it’s the type of study programme, the facilities, the transport, living cost, or weather.

 Nevertheless, if one of your main criteria is geography, you should try and narrow it down using other pertinent factors, such as career opportunities, financial options or application requirements.
 If you haven’t thought about researching the location, it may be best to effectively reduce the search to a handful of possibilities.
 You can always start with:

 3. Use the best search engines for international degrees